andyhd/nodef/README.md

 Predefined snippets:

-`append`
-: If passed a `snippet` parameter, the result of calling the named function will be appended to the contents of the tag.
-If passed a `template` parameter, the named template will be parsed and the result appended to the contents of the tag.

-`prepend`
-: Like `append` but prepends the results to the contents of the tag

 `include`
-: Replaces the tag (and all its contents) with the result of parsing the named template.
+: Requires a `template` parameter.
+The named template will be parsed and the result will be used to replace the tag.

 `wrap`
 :